 Considering Adultery in Alimony Awards

-Generally Courts in Florida have interpreted this to mean that there has been a financial detriment to the non-adulterous spouse.
-For example, if the adulterous spouse took his or her girlfriend or boyfriend on vacations, bought them jewelry and paid for an apartment for the girlfriend or boyfriend, these would cause financial detriment to the non-adulterous spouse as marital assets that could have been used for the benefit of the marriage have been wasted or dissipated for non-marital purposes.
+In considering the adultery, the court will generally look to see if there was a financial detriment to the non-adulterous spouse.
+For example, if the “guilty” (adulterous) spouse took his or her girlfriend or boyfriend on lavish vacations, bought them jewelry, or paid rent for his or her lover's apartment during the marriage, the "innocent" (non-cheating) spouse will be able to show some financial detriment because marital assets (which could have been used to benefit the family or marriage) were instead wasted for non-marital purposes.

 Types of Alimony Available

 There are several types of alimony available in Florida, including bridge-the-gap alimony, rehabilitative alimony, durational alimony and permanent alimony.